Black-star0/NLU_Assignment_1/README.md

 This repository contains the notebook ```NLU_Project.ipynb``` for the first assignment for the NLU course of 2020/2021.
 The project contains the functions implemented to solve the exercises proposed.
 I added some additional code to test them with a common sentence used during the classes.

 There is no Data directory because no dataset has been used.
-The sentences used to test the functions are available in each ```NLU_Project.ipynb```.
+The sentences used to test the functions are available in ```NLU_Project.ipynb```.

 Inside the notebook there is a description of all the five functions above each block as a report.